pkp/pkp-docs/translating-guide/en/translate-documentation.md

 ## Translate without GitLocalize

 If you do not want to use GitLocalize to translate PKP documentation, your other option is to translate the markdown files, maintaining markdown formatting, and submit your translation directly in the [pkp-docs repository](https://github.com/pkp/pkp-docs) in GitHub.
-Please note, this method is less preferred because the translation will need to be pulled into GitLocalize and the Translation Coordinator will have to manually associate each translated section of text with the original text.
+Please note, this method is less preferred because the translation will need to be pulled into GitLocalize and the Translation Coordinator or a future translator will have to manually associate each translated segment of text with the original text.

 To understand how documents in pkp-docs are structured and how to create and edit documents, read the [Guidelines for Contributing to PKP Documentation](/contributing/en/).